 "Are we really gonna go in there?"
 Marena muttered under her breath to him, her voice just loud enough for Shay to hear.

 "Look but don't touch!"
-She ordered as she shuffled inside the box, instantly knowing she made a poor decision.
-Nine bodies were crammed together in the tight space, the ceiling no more than three feet above Marena's head.
-It was going to get hot inside very fast.
+She ordered as she shuffled inside the box, instantly registering she made a poor decision.
+Nine bodies were crammed together in the tight space, the ceiling no more than three feet above Carson's head, who was the tallest of the group.
+Although he stood at six foot even, Marena was not too far behind him.
+It was going to get very hot inside very fast.

 "Get out of my way, freak," Kyleigh snarled as Jaycee accidentally bumped into her.
-She watched on as Jaycee looked up, round brown eyes clouded with hurt, as Kyleigh roughly shouldered her into a touchscreen projected on the back of the glass wall.
-The moment her body touched it the screen changed, flashing words Jaycee's figure blocked out.
-It went dark seconds later.
+She watched on as Jaycee looked up, eyes clouded with hurt, while Kyleigh roughly shouldered her into a touchscreen on the back of the glass wall.
+The moment her body touched it the screen changed, flashing words the sprawl of Jaycee's narrow figure blocked out.
+It shuddered and went dark within seconds.

 "Doors closing.
 Please prepare for infection."
-A robotic voice informed them, identical to the one they'd heard earlier.
-All nine heads whipped around to face the direction in which they'd come to find the door was now securely shut.
-A rush of panic overtook her as the words repeated over and over again in her mind.
-Something was seriously wrong.
+A robotic voice informed them, identical to the one they'd heard outside.
+All nine heads whipped around to face the direction in which they'd come, finding the door now securely shut.
+Panic blazed in her chest as the words repeated over and over in her mind, driving a frantic look into her eyes.

 "Shay, are we going to die?"
-Katrina asked, voice cracking from panic as she stood in the corner, back pressed up against the glance.
+Katrina asked, voice cracking as she stood in the corner, back pressed up against the glass.
+Her amber eyes had grown wide, taking on an animalistic glint, and color was slowly seeping from her face.
 She looked as terrified as Shay felt.

 She didn't have time to respond, for the robotic voice cut her off the moment she parted her lips.